Murder of Reyna Marroquín

 Reyna Angélica Marroquín (December 2, 1941 – c.
-January 1969) was a Salvadoran woman who was murdered in the United States in 1969.
+January 1969) was a Salvadoran woman who was murdered while pregnant in the United States in 1969.
 Her murder was not discovered until 1999, 30 years later, when her body was found in the former home of Howard B. Elkins, a prominent businessman who was identified as the prime suspect.
 Elkins committed suicide by gunshot in the back seat of a Ford Explorer at a friend's home in Boca Raton, Florida, after an interview with the police.

 Crime

 On September 2, 1999, a 55-gallon drum in the crawl space of a house in Jericho, New York, a Long Island suburb of New York City, was found to contain the mummified remains of a pregnant Hispanic female in her late 20s, between 145 and 152 cm (4'9"–5'0") tall, with unusual dental work.
 The cause of death was determined to be blunt force trauma to the head.
 The drum also contained polystyrene pellets, two rings (one inscribed "M.H.R."), a locket inscribed "To Patrice Love Uncle Phil", green dye, a plastic artificial plant stem and an address book.

 The drum had been made in 1965 for transporting dye.
 Markings showed it had been shipped to Melrose Plastics, a Manhattan-based artificial flower company partly owned by Howard B. Elkins, who was the former homeowner of the Jericho house.
 Elkins sold Melrose Plastics in 1972 and moved to Boca Raton, Florida, with his wife.

 Under infrared light, some of the deteriorated address book was legible.
 A Social Security number written on the first page belonged to Reyna Angélica Marroquín, a 27-year-old immigrant from El Salvador who had worked as a nanny and was employed at the Melrose Plastics factory on East 34th Street.

 A phone number in the book belonged to Kathy Andrade, who had been a friend of Marroquín.
-When contacted, Andrade told police that Marroquín had been having an extramarital affair with Elkins but divulged that she had become afraid of him after telling his wife, Ruth, about the affair.
+When contacted, Andrade told police that Marroquín had been having an extramarital affair with Elkins but divulged that she had become afraid of him after telling his wife, Ruth, about the affair and her pregnancy.
 Andrade went to Marroquín's apartment in New Jersey but found it empty, and Marroquín hadn't been heard from since.
 A woman fitting Marroquín's description reportedly appeared with a toddler at Melrose Plastics and employees joked that the child's father was, in fact, Elkins.